Router-Level VPN Protection

 This is useful if you want some devices (like a work computer) to bypass the VPN.

-If you encounter issues not covered here, contact VPNBaron support with:
+If you encounter issues not covered here, open a support ticket with: